A Robotic Instrument for Adaptive Neurostimulation

 NOTE: This project is co-supervised through the Medical Research Council Brain Network Dynamics Unit at the University of Oxford.
 The successful candidate, while hosted at Imperial College London, will also spend part of their research time in Oxford for implanted neural recording experiments.

 The CDT programme is not a standard PhD programme.
 Throughout the 4 years, there is considerable emphasis upon multidisciplinary and transferable skills, through centre activities beyond the individual research project.
 The programme cannot be taken without the first (MRes Neurotechnology) year, as it is an integral part of the overall programme.

-Applicants should have (or expect to obtain) a first or upper second class degree (or non-UK equivalent) in an engineering or physical science subject.
+Applicants should have (or be expecting) a first or upper second class degree (or non-UK equivalent) in an engineering or physical science subject.
 Students with a biological and medical sciences background may be considered, but candidates must have sufficient quantitative skills to thrive in the programme.
 You should be looking for a challenging, multi-disciplinary PhD at the interface of neuroscience and engineering.

 To apply online, visit www.imperial.ac.uk/neurotechnology/cdt/apply/

 If you have questions or would like further information about the project, we encourage you to contact the supervisors directly before making your formal application.